thi-ng/umbrella/packages/mime/README.md

 ## About

-650+ file extension to MIME type mappings, based on mime-db.
+650+ file extension to MIME type mappings, based on mime-db

 All MIME type mappings based on [mime-db](https://github.com/jshttp/mime-db) (2022-04-07).
 For filesize reasons only [a small selected